About Us

 Why the Think Tank is important

-• Research indicates there is poor connection between local government organisations and the communities they serve.
-More successful approaches to empowering strong communities will support better, more relevant and more timely decision-making.
+• Research indicates there is much to gain from improving the relationships between between local government organisations and the communities they serve.
+More successful approaches to empowering strong communities have at two least significant benefits.
+First they support better, more relevant and more timely decision-making.
+Secondly, they play an important role in reducing inequality and strengthening community well-being.

 • A significant proportion of New Zealand’s population is not doing well economically or socially.
 Local government has an important role in helping to address inequities within and between communities.